mozillascience/studyGroup/lessons/git/ci-github/lesson.md

 ## Lesson flow and other remarks

-In the live version of the lesson, I'll cover simple examples of using travis for R and Python.
+In the live version of the lesson, I'll cover simple examples of using Travis for R and Python.
 Since I am more familiar with R, I'll be covering R examples in more detail.
-In general, the lesson will go over setting up travis, creating the `.travis.yml` file, getting travis to run, and seeing the results for the CI build.
+In general, the lesson will go over setting up Travis, creating the `.travis.yml` file, getting Travis to run, and seeing the results for the CI build.

-There are so many things you can do with travis (or any CI for that matter)!
+There are so many things you can do with Travis (or any CI for that matter)!
 Simple reasons are pretty straight forward, though there is a learning curve.
 More complex uses are, well, more complex to set up.
-In the end, setting up travis/CI can save you time and reduce your workload as it automates many of the repetitive tasks you many do when creating code or code-dependent documents.
+In the end, setting up Travis/CI can save you time and reduce your workload as it automates many of the repetitive tasks you many do when creating code or code-dependent documents.